jjhvandervliet/test_project/book/intro.md

 - How do does the hamiltonian differ with and without RWA?
 - What does the RWA imply physically?
 - In what conditions is the RWA approximation good and in which, not accurate?
-- How can we calibrate our system to avoid or cause breakdown of RWA?

 ## We will conduct the following experiments:
 As the hamiltonian is the observable for energy, we will explore how the energy eigenstates differ for the hamiltonian with and without RWA.
 We will vary the detuning and coupling paramters and explore when the energy eigenstates breakdown.